retrotheft/show-and-svelte/README.md

 - Always use IDs on component root elements.
 - Root elements with the same ID will transition.
-- Control transitions with before and after elements in surrounding slides.
+- Control transitions with before and after elements in surrounding slides. (for now)
 - When styling, target root elements by **#id** in scoped components.
 - Nested elements can be targeted by their tags or classes.
 - Use Container units like **cqh** and **cqw**.